beb3k/Project-2/README.md

 *  'state' was also engineered into bins based on US census regions as it refers to [here](https://www2.census.gov/geo/pdfs/maps-data/maps/reference/us_regdiv.pdf) before encoding.
 This is also to prevent overdimensionality of the feature

 ### 'dob'
-* the date of birth featured is used to infer a new feature 'age', and then 'age' was binned to 'age_group' with these labels
+* the date of birth featured was used to infer a new feature 'age', and then 'age' was binned to 'age_group' with these labels

 ```bins = [18, 35, 58, 99]```